Scarra: Return to Twitch & OfflineTV

 Following his retirement from the League of Legends Championship series, Li made his return to Twitch as a full-time content creator.
-In June 2017, Li joined Echo Fox's League of Legends Challenger Series team Delta Fox as a midlaner.
-He would leave two months later, joining Meme Stream Dream Team, a team formed by Delta Fox's former roster.
-The Dream Team played in three exhibition tournaments: The Tyler1 Championship Series in 2017 and 2018 along with a "showmatch" at the 2018 NA LCS finals.
+In June 2017, Li joined Echo Fox's League of Legends Challenger Series team, Delta Fox, as a midlaner.
+He would leave two months later, joining the Meme Stream Dream Team, a team formed by Delta Fox's former roster.
+The Dream Team played in three exhibition tournaments: The Tyler1 Championship Series in 2017 and 2018, along with a "showmatch" at the 2018 NA LCS finals.

 In July 2017, he and his then-manager, Chris Chan, founded OfflineTV, an online social entertainment group based in Los Angeles, California.
 Speaking on the origins of the group, Li stated "I think I just wanted to live with friends.
 That was the origin of it.
 I wanted to live with people and make cool stuff with other people.
 It was myself and my manager Chris who started this idea.
 It just led to where it is today.
 I can’t say that there was a formula we followed.
 We faced a lot of problems along the way.
 However, thanks to these problems, I feel like we came out stronger.

 In 2019, Li was one of the most watched Teamfight Tactics streamers following the game's release in June, averaging 7,000 viewers.
 He also completed a streaming challenge where he streamed every day for the entire year.

+In 2021, Li debuted a dragon VTuber model based on Choncc from Teamfight Tactics.
+His character experienced an isekai woken up in a fantasy world.

+In 2022, Li debuted his new VTuber model, an evolved evil version of his original model.
+His character underwent a transformation after tragic incidents in the fantasy world.

+In 2024, he disclosed in the OFFLINETV 30 DAY FITNESS CHALLENGE video that he is officially diagnosed with Type 2 Diabetes.